 Film & TV

-Aileen played a series regular in Outli(a)rs, which premiered at the Oscar-qualifying HollyShorts and was featured in Deadline.
-She has appeared in Triple Threat (Soho International Film Festival), Deathless, My Ex-Lover is Dead (International Black and Diversity Film Festival), and Don’t Hate Me (We Make Movies International Film Festival).
+She has appeared in Outli(a)rs, Triple Threat (Soho International Film Festival), Deathless, My Ex-Lover is Dead (International Black and Diversity Film Festival), and Don’t Hate Me (We Make Movies International Film Festival).

 Training